 Before you file a claim, you should be equipped with knowledge of the laws of the state.
 It is crucial to the success of your claim to prepare yourself and gather relevant evidence.
 There is a good chance that the property owner will attempt to avoid liability by arguing that you were negligent.

 For example, they may say that you were not paying attention or wearing the appropriate footwear.
 There are, however, situations where you may actually share a degree of fault.
 When a claim reaches litigation in Florida, the court will apply a theory of pure comparative negligence to determine liability.
 This means that Florida accident victims may receive a reduced recovery if they were partly at fault.

-It is always best to talk with a Fort Lauderdale slip and fall attorney for a better understanding of how comparative negligence theories apply in your particular case.
+It is always best to talk with a slip-and-fall attorney for a better understanding of how comparative negligence theories apply in your particular case.
 If you were partly at fault, your compensation amount may be reduced by the proportion of liability you share.
 Your percentage of fault will reduce your overall compensation.

 Let’s say that the jury finds that you share 30% of the fault.
 Then, your overall compensation will be reduced accordingly, and the property owner will pay you 70% of the total compensation award.

 Comparative negligence may reduce the amount of compensation you get in an accident.
 This is one of the many reasons why it is necessary to have sufficient evidence to support your claim.

 Hire slip & fall lawyers in Fort Lauderdale to investigate the circumstances of your accident appropriately and build a strong case.
 They will fight for justice.
 Schedule a free case consultation to ensure that you receive fair compensation for your injuries.